The tale of House #265 is woven of love and builds a bridge between cultures

 “He loved his home in the countryside in Annaghbeg in Ireland and we were reared on the premise of home is where the heart is,” Orla says.

-“Choosing a house build as a volunteer was perfect.
+“Choosing a house built as a volunteer was perfect.
 Feeling safe at home is what dad gave all of us and Fergal and I felt this volunteer project best reflected him.”

 VBC’s builder, Thorn, is also a talented wood carver and he carved a beautiful plaque with the name Annaghbeg in Khmer and English and it has been hung on the wall of the house.